 We have been unable to solve the same social problems which have plagued this great nation for 250 years.
 That tells me something isn’t working with the current model.
 If we don’t ask why, why, why and go back to when it started, then we aren’t going back far enough, and we are not fixing the actual problems.

-Now that he is able to confidently move forward with a model that is effective, he seeks to develop relationships with a select few people from New Jersey who have a desire to make a serious impact on the lives of those who continue to suffer on a daily basis.
-He is interested in the investors and philanthropists who will make the time to meet as needed and develop consensus on a shared vision to work towards.
-He is looking for the risk-takers and the system-shakers who are not afraid to go against the grain when an opportunity for financial gain and social impact present themselves.
+Now that I am able to confidently move forward with a model that is effective, I seek to develop relationships with a select few people from New Jersey who have a desire to make a serious impact on the lives of those who continue to suffer on a daily basis.
+I am interested in the investors and philanthropists who will make the time to meet as needed and develop consensus on a shared vision to work towards.
+I am looking for the risk-takers and the system-shakers who are not afraid to go against the grain when an opportunity to transform deeply entrenched problems into financial opportunities for all stakeholders present themselves.